varuneti/PLANETARIUM-TEAM/DailyStandup1.md

      - We all want to review the recordings a little bit before writing our actual code for feature
 - Uploaded RTM (draft)

+#### 11/7
+- What are you working on?
+     - Phase 1 and 2 of the project
+        - Almost done with this part just making sure everything looks good
+- What blockers do you have
+     - Suman is away today so we will get his input on phase 1/2 tomorrow
+     - We all want to review the recordings a little bit before writing our actual code for feature